dmandloi/powershell-notes/chapter-9.md

 Syracuse  Network Engineer JeffH IT
 ```

 * `ExpandProperty` parameter of `Select-Object` cmdlet can be used to get a list of strings from the property values of the objects.
-The below example illustrates the difference between `Property` and `ExpandProperty` parameters of the `Select-Object` cmdlet
+The below example illustrates the difference between `Property` and `ExpandProperty` parameters of the `Select-Object` cmdlet.
+Note how the type of object returned by `Select-Object` is different.

 ```powershell
 Get-Process -Name chrome | Select-Object -Property Name | Get-Member